 Design shouldn’t be excessive either, somewhere between £1,500 and £3,500 would represented good money.
-In addition to the planning costs of around £170 we mentioned earlier, there’s also the cost of getting the project signed off at the end, usually around £400 in the UK.
+In addition to the planning costs of around £170, there’s also the cost of siding off the project, usually around £400 in the UK.

 These costs may be included in your quote from your builder, so it is worth speaking to him in depth at the start of the project.